Ujstor/web-ssh-server/README.md

 ## Notes

 - Make sure to secure your SSH credentials and consider using SSH key pairs for enhanced security.
-- Customize the environment variables in the `.env` file to suit your preferences.
+- Customize the environment variables to suit your preferences.

 ## SSH Server env Variables